 - Chains corrode- Because chains are made of metal, they tend to rust.
 This is particularly common if you ride near the ocean or during the winter in an area that salts the roads.
 Belts, being made from synthetic materials, don’t rust.

 - Chains are more mechanically complex- Chains have a lot of moving parts.
 Each link has pins, outer plates, inner plates, and rollers.
 If a part gets bent or gummed up, it can prevent your chain from working properly.
 Belts are simply one continuous piece of material.
-Having said this, if you’re using derailleurs, your drive system is less complex than if you use an internal gear hub.
+Having said this, if you’re using derailleurs, your chain system is less complex than if you use an internal gear hub.

-- The driveline isn’t always straight- When you use a derailleur, the chain runs at an angle much of the time.
+- The driveline isn’t always straight- When you use a derailleur system, the chain runs at an angle much of the time.
 Particularly when you’re riding at an extreme of your gear range.
 Running your chain at an angle is inefficient because the angle creates more friction in the drive system.
 Of course, this isn’t a problem if you use an internal gear hub or run single speed because your chainline will always be straight.

 A Few Things to Consider When Choosing a Belt Drive Compatible Bike Frame